MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/known-issues.md

 ### Workaround

-Uninstall Windows Server Hosting and Microsoft .NET Core Runtime from the VM, then run set.exe again.
+Uninstall Windows Server Hosting and Microsoft .NET Core Runtime from the VM, then run setup.exe again.

 ## Users can't sign in to the web client after upgrade to 19.0